-A new course Data Science Programming Methods was first taught in the Spring 2019 term.
-It will be offered again in this fall 2019 term.
-The instructor is Dirk Eddelbuettel who also constructed the course.
+Data Science Programming Methods was first offered in the Spring 2019 and Fall 2019 terms.
+It will (most likely) be offered again in this fall 2020 term.
+The instructor is Dirk Eddelbuettel who also designed the course.

 Statistics and Data Science are focused on making sense of data – and face an

 ever-increasing demand for their work.
 Yet at the same time, data sets increase in size

 and scope.
 Proper tooling is essential to meet these challenges, and as applied work in